21 Oct Could you be my Business Partner? This creative mind needs your business brain…

 - Over 150 sensory events delivered to over 10,000 people directly in the last 3 years

-- Amassed over 50,000 followers on Instagram, Twitter and Facebook, organically
+- Amassed over 50,000 active followers on Instagram, Twitter and Facebook, organically

 - Consulted and collaborated with national and international campaign organisations, museums, galleries, universities and a few ethical brands